EricGebhart/flickr-fetcher/README.md

 I would like for this to be project that is flexible enough to change when the realization that the original request is not particularly useful.
 It's not that the request is horribly flawed, it really depends upon the goals of the project.
-For someone else, it may be they just want to see how to handle the resizing of multiple images using channels and threads.
+For someone else, it may be they just want to see how to handle the resizing of multiple images using channels, processes and threads.
 But the reality of using this application might not be ideal.
-But a good core.async experiment at any rate.
+But it could be a good core.async experiment at any rate.

 It seems that the user experience for this might not be ideal.
 The request is going to be slow if it has to fetch and resize the most recent images